FL14/FL14/README.md

 - 👋 Hi, I’m @FL14
-- 👀 I’m interested in chia
+- 👀 I’m interested in crypto
-- 🌱 I’m currently learning chia farming
+- 🌱 I’m currently learning
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...